NVIDIA/spark-rapids/docs/download.md

 * Set get_json_object functionality to disabled by default.
 * Implemented string comparison in AST expressions.
 * Expanded timezone support to include options beyond UTC.
-* Enhanced security by adding checksum for cached files in Filecache.
+* Optional checksums for cached files in the file cache.
 * Introduced support for Databricks 13.3 ML LTS.
 * Added support for parse_url functionality.
-* Qualification and Profiling tool:
+* Introducing Lazy Quantifier support for regular expression functions.
-	* Enhanced qualification tool accuracy by incorporating penalties for executors/operators not linked with stages.
+* Added support for the format_number function.
-	* Increased granularity in unsupported operators output within the Qualification Tool to understand potential fallback impacts better.
+* Enhanced batching support for row-based bounded window functions.
-	* Enhanced shuffle partitions recommendation heuristic for more effective Profiling Tool reports.
+* For updates on RAPIDS Accelerator Tools, please visit [this link](https://github.com/NVIDIA/spark-rapids-tools/releases).

 For a detailed list of changes, please refer to the [CHANGELOG](https://github.com/NVIDIA/spark-rapids/blob/main/CHANGELOG.md).